Sustainable

 BambooLogic pursues a business model that focuses on circularity, nature-inclusivity, and innovation.

-At Bamboologic we cooperate with universities, research centres, and innovative companies in different fields.
-Special attention goes to development of specific products based on European grown bamboo.
+At Bamboologic we cooperate with universities, research centres, and innovative companies to develop products based on the varieties of bamboo and growing dimensions in Europe.
+Also in Europe we have some important advantages for growing bamboo.

 SDG 11 – Sustainable cities and communities